 Mule 4 – Password Encryption/Decryption (Secure Property Placeholder)

-Just for this blog, we will be using password tokenisation as an example with Blowfish.js as the encryption algorithm and Anypoint Studio 7 as the development tool.
-At the end of the blog we also provide a brief outline on how to use different encryption algorithms.
+For this tutorial, we’ll use password tokenization as an example, leveraging Blowfish.js as the encryption algorithm and Anypoint Studio 7 as the development tool.
+At the end of the blog, we’ll also outline how to use other encryption algorithms.

 Step 1: Encrypt & Decrypt a Password

-2. Follow the steps as shown in the screen shot below
+Follow the steps shown in the screenshot to generate an encrypted password.

 http: